KuNNaL2412/PDF-Chatbot-with-Context-Preservation/README.md

 # PDF-Chatbot-with-Context-Preservation

-## Task 1- Development of a Multi-Turn Streamlit Chatbot app for PDF-Based Q&A with Context Preservation.
+## Development of a Multi-Turn Streamlit Chatbot app for PDF-Based Q&A with Context Preservation.

 ## Problem Statement: